 Check out the beautiful old Vittoriale

-One thing you cannot miss here is the Vittoriale, the former home to Gabriele D’Annunzio, a famous Italian poet.
+One thing you must put on your bucket list is visiting the Vittoriale, the former home to Gabriele D’Annunzio, a famous Italian poet.
 He was known for his eccentric tastes which you will notice from the crazy decorations and garden designs around the home… This is an attraction that literally anyone will love, even your kids!

 Inside the Vittoriale itself you can actually visit different types of attractions and museums:

 - Museum “D’Annunzio the hero”: one of the three museums of the Vittoriale; built to celebrate the poet and Italian soldiers heroism during World War I. You’ll find historical memorabilia, flags and autographs from d’Annunzio!

 - Monumental Park: the park of D’Annunzio house is a beautiful place to just relax and enjoy the waterways, paths, lemon groves, and statues or to admire the lake from the terrace.